Uric acid: Uric acid stone formation

-AMP → IMP → Inosine → Hypoxanthine → Xanthine → Uric Acid

-Abnormal thyroid function

-Both hypothyroidism and hyperthyroidism can cause a low ATP reservoir in the muscle cell as thyroxin affects mitochondrial oxidative capacity (the ability to produce ATP in the mitochondrion by oxidative phosphorylation).
-When ATP reservoirs are low, ATP is produced via the myokinase reaction and the Purine Nucleotide Cycle.
-Excess AMP (adenosine monophosphate) is converted into uric acid.

-AMP → IMP → Inosine → Hypoxanthine → Xanthine → Uric Acid
+Diabetes

+Hyperuricemia is associated with components of metabolic syndrome, including in children.

 Low uric acid

 Low uric acid (hypouricemia) can have numerous causes.
 Low dietary zinc intakes cause lower uric acid levels.
 This effect can be even more pronounced in women taking oral contraceptive medication.
 Sevelamer, a drug indicated for prevention of hyperphosphataemia in people with chronic kidney failure, can significantly reduce serum uric acid.

 Multiple sclerosis

 Meta-analysis of 10 case-control studies found that the serum uric acid levels of patients with multiple sclerosis were significantly lower compared to those of healthy controls, possibly indicating a diagnostic biomarker for multiple sclerosis.

 Normalizing low uric acid

 Correcting low or deficient zinc levels can help elevate serum uric acid.